-The Company avoids liquidity risk and engages in regular monitoring and risk management processes which enable it to meet its obligations as they fall due.
+The Company seeks to minimise liquidity risk and engages in regular monitoring and risk management processes which enable it to meet its obligations as they fall due.

-The Company's derivative programme could result in a liquidity demand, therefore the derivative position is closely monitored and appropriate triggers are in place to ensure timely action is taken.
+The Company's derivative programmes could result in a liquidity demand, therefore the derivative positions are closely monitored and appropriate triggers are in place to ensure timely action is taken.
 The Company does not have any other material concentrations of liquidity risk.